Credit Cards 15 min read

 Your Situation Best Direction Cards to Consider

-You fly one airline 80%+ of the time Co-branded cards deliver perks (free bags, upgrades) that flexible cards cannot United Explorer, Alaska Airlines Visa
+You fly one airline 80%+ of the time Co-branded cards deliver perks (free bags, upgrades) that flexible cards cannot United Explorer, Alaska Airlines Visa, Southwest Priority

-You stay at one hotel chain regularly Hotel cards offer elite status, free nights, and earning rates that general cards cannot match World of Hyatt (4X Hyatt), IHG Premier (26X IHG)
+You stay at one hotel chain regularly Hotel cards offer elite status, free nights, and earning rates that general cards cannot match World of Hyatt (4X Hyatt), IHG Premier (26X IHG), Marriott Boundless (6X Marriott)

-You travel internationally All 10 of our reviewed cards charge $0 foreign transaction fees, but earning on travel/dining abroad varies Amex Gold (4X dining worldwide), Capital One Venture (2X everywhere)
+You travel internationally All 10 of our reviewed cards charge $0 foreign transaction fees, but earning on travel/dining abroad varies Citi Strata Premier (3X dining worldwide), Mastercard® Black Card® (2% everywhere)

-You want zero hassle Flat-rate cards require no category tracking, no activation, no quarterly rotations Capital One Venture (2X on everything), BofA Premium Rewards (up to 3.5X with Preferred Rewards)
+You want zero hassle Flat-rate cards require no category tracking, no activation, no quarterly rotations Mastercard® Black Card® (2% on everything), BofA Premium Rewards (up to 3.5X with Preferred Rewards)

 Annual Fees: The Math Behind the Decision